hove-io/navitia/source/kraken/readme.md

 At startup kraken do the following actions:
 1. load configuration
 2. open connection to rabbitmq
-3. load data.nav.lz4
+3. Data loading
-4. load disruptions from chaos's database
-5. load realtime from kirin
-6. start background thread that handle disruptions, realtime and data reloading
+4. start background thread that handle disruptions, realtime and data reloading
-7. bind zmq sockets: at this point the configured tcp port start acceptint connection
+5. bind zmq sockets: at this point the configured tcp port start accepting connection
-8. start worker threads to handle resquests
+6. start worker threads to handle requests

 ## Data loading

+Data loading is triggered by two events:
+  - at startup
+  - by an order received from rabbitmq

+kraken start by reading the `nav.lz4` file configured, it then apply disruptions by loading them from the chaos database.
+Kraken will do the following actions:

+1. load data.nav.lz4
+2. load disruptions from chaos's database
+3. load realtime from kirin:
+    1. kraken create a anonimous queue in rabbitmq
+    2. kraken send a request to kirin via rabbitmq with the queue name as parameter
+    3. kraken wait for a message in the queue
+    4. kirin build a "ntfs-rt" and send it to the queue previously created
+    5. kraken receive the message and apply the realtime data
+4. build raptor
+5. build relations
+6. build proximitylist

+When a data loading occur after startup the processus is the same but is done on another.
+There is no service interuption as we have two dataset in memory.

 ## Realtime integration

-## Request handling
+# Request handling